|

 C language reports in Chapter 3 have at least three sheets of paper, each one representing a project section: (1) specifications - (2) planning - (3 - 4) interactive development and testing (debugging).

-Circuit analysis.
-Every analysis method in P1 section A and in P5 is a report.
-For instance, analysing a logic circuit using Proteus requires (1) specifications - (2) planning what you are going to do when using Proteus - (3) development: capturing the circuit using the given library of components and running the simulation to obtain the circuit's truth table - (4) verification: a text paragraph explaining that you have got the same result (truth table) running at least another method, for instance method III.
+Circuit analysis projects: each analysis method (I, II, III and IV) in P1 section A and in P5 is a report.
+For instance, analysing a logic circuit using Proteus (method II) requires (1) specifications - (2) planning what you are going to do when using Proteus - (3) development: capturing the circuit using the given library of components and running the simulation to obtain the circuit's truth table - (4) verification: a text paragraph explaining that you have got the same result (truth table) running at least another analysis method, for instance method III.

-Circuit design.
-Every design project (plan A, B, C1, C2, X, Y) is a report.
-For instance inventing a combinational circuit using plan A requires the four sections: (1) specifications: truth table, symbol, etc. - (2) planning: what plan A equation strategy are you using - (3) development: design steps using EDA tools to synthesise your circuit - (4) verification: using VHDL simulation to check that the circuit generates the specified truth table.
+Circuit design projects: each plan (A, B, C1, C2, X, Y) is a report.
+For instance, inventing a combinational circuit using plan A requires the four sections: (1) specifications: truth table, symbol, timing diagram; (2) planning: what equation strategy are you using; (3) development: using EDA tools to synthesise your circuit in a target chip; (4) verification: using VHDL simulation testbenches to check that the circuit generates the specified truth table.

 Theory and other learning materials are attached to section (1).
 If you are given several project assignments, include theory only in one project report.

-When using plan C2, report sections are referring to the main (top) project in design.
+When using plan C2, the report sections (1) - (2) - (3) - (4) are referring to the main (top) project in design.
 Other designed components or collateral tutorial work or related theory can be added to the report as annexes.

 Sketches, schematics, diagrams are handwritten and original.
-Draw and adapt our materials from digsys or from books.
+Draw and adapt our materials from digsys, other webs or from books.

-Word processors are not used in CSD, use handwritten text instead.
+Word processors are NOT used in CSD, use handwritten text instead.
 For this introductory course on digital design word processors are simply a waste of study time.
+You can handwrite using both: pen and paper or electronic ink (tablets).

 Academic integrity at the UPC is always considered.
-Two o more students cannot have the same pictures or materials; all work in progress is individual.
-Group work is encouraged for discussion purposes and clarifying ideas.
-CSD includes three cooperative group post-lab assignments: P3, P7 and P11, and indications will be given on how to solve them to promote individual accountability.
+Two o more students cannot have the same pictures or materials because each one generates their own classnotes.
+Group work is always encouraged for discussion purposes and clarifying ideas; all CSD post-lab assignments, exceptuating PLA1 are solved in cooperative groups.

-Printed results from EDA tools are discussed using pens and handwritten explanations.
+Printed results from EDA tools are discussed using pens and handwritten explanations in paper or electronic ink in tablets.
 A printed schematic or printed computer results without annotations has no value and is not marked.

 Printed graphics have white background and a preferred colour scheme.
 Do not waste your printer ink printing black backgrounds.